-- 1.1 The following report presents the results of an Archaeological Watching Brief during ground investigation works in the form of a series of trial pits at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), in advance of and to inform development proposals for Blow-out Prevention Works. - 1.2 The specific objectives of this work were to: - Undertake a watching brief during all groundwork for the cutting of seven (7) trial pits.
-This entailed archaeological supervision during all penetrative groundwork for the proposed trial pits.

-1.3 The Technical Appendices for this report contains the following information:

-Appendix I: Figures; Appendix II: Photographs Appendix III: Archive Cover Sheet
+- 1.1 The following report presents the results of an Archaeological Watching Brief during Phase III ground investigation works undertaken by Quantum Geotech in the form of a series of trial pits at the Cwm Rheidol Lead Mine, Ystumtuen, Ceredigion (centered on OS grid reference SN 7297 7821), in advance of and to inform development proposals for Blow-out Prevention Works. - 1.2 The specific objectives of this work were to: - Undertake a watching brief during all groundwork for the cutting of eight (8) trial pits.
+This entailed archaeological supervision during all penetrative groundwork for the proposed trial pits. - 1.3 The Technical Appendices for this report contains the following information: Appendix I: Figures; Appendix II: Photographs Appendix III: Archive Cover Sheet